 Mentorship Program for Women Graduate Students in Nigeria

-With generous funding from the British Academy, the Lagos Studies Association is pleased to announce its inaugural mentorship program for women graduate students (MA/MSc and PhD) in the humanities and social sciences based in Nigeria.
+With a generous funding from the British Academy, the Lagos Studies Association is pleased to announce its inaugural mentorship program for women graduate students (MA/MSc and PhD) in the humanities and social sciences based in Nigeria.
 The prospective mentees will receive five nights of hotel accommodation during the LSA pre-conference and conference holding at the University of Lagos between June 25 and 29, and free meals.
 They will have the opportunity to work with thirteen senior women scholars based in Nigeria, United States, the United Kingdom, and Israel (see below).
 Mentors will meet with their mentees during the conference and provide formative feedback on submitted thesis or manuscript that can be published in a journal.
 We plan two general interactive sessions with senior women scholars and their mentees.
 We anticipate that the professional relationship established with the mentees would continue after the conference.
 Mentees will receive the designation of “LSA Fellow” and a special recognition at the closing ceremony of the conference on June 29.

 Application includes a 500-word motivation letter, indicating research interests and what the prospective mentee intends to achieve through the program, and a writing sample, which could be a chapter in a thesis or an ongoing journal manuscript.
 Each mentor will select two mentees (total of 26) for the inaugural edition of the program.
 Prospective mentees do not have to work on Lagos.